-Most types of explosive weapons are designed for use in open battlefields, not towns and cities where there are high numbers of civilians.
+Most types of explosive weapons - which include, among others, aircraft bombs, artillery shells, rockets, grenades, missiles as well as improvised explosive devices - are designed for use in open battlefields, and not towns and cities where there is a concentrations of civilians.
 Whilst there is a pattern of harm associated with explosive weapons in populated areas in general, the risk to civilians is most severe when the weapons have wide area effects.
 Wide area effects may result where an individual weapon has a large blast or fragmentation radius (for example heavy aircraft bombs), where multiple explosive munitions are launched at an area (for example multi-barrel rocket systems), where a weapon is not delivered accurately to the target (such as indirect fire mortars), or a combination of these factors.
 Use of such weapons puts civilians at a heightened risk of harm and is likely to result in the destruction of, or damage to buildings and infrastructure.